rcazzara/seldovia/_people/Alexandroff_Anesiem.md

 including Andrew Beristoff.

 He married **Agnes NAUMOFF Barnes** on April 12, 1931 in Seldovia.
 He was listed as a rancher (fox farmer, actually) at the time and both he and Agnes had been married twice before.
-Both of his wives had previously died as had Agnes' second husband **Reuben Barnes**.
+Both of his wives had previously died, as had Agnes' second husband, **Reuben Barnes**.

 Anesiem was one of several native people who assisted Frederika DeLaguna and other archeologists in their explorations of Kachemak Bay in the 1930s.
 He was from the Aleut culture of Kodiak but susequently was married for many years to Indian women and thus he was able to supply names and details about relics found from the point of view of both cultures.